jbottum/t5pat/langchain_markdown.md

 ## Review of the output

-1st let’s examine the results of the flan_t5_large model.
+1st, let’s examine the results of the flan_t5_large model.
 This model provided answers to three questions on the capitals of Germany, Spain and Canada.
+Generated answers: The lines berlin, turin, and toronto represent the generated answers for the given input prompts: "What is the capital of Germany?", "What is the capital of Spain?", and "What is the capital of Canada?" respectively.
+These answers are produced by the local_llm_g_flan_t5_large model used in the HuggingFacePipeline.

 It got 2 of the 3 answers wrong, but on the plus side, it did provide cities in the correct country, just not the capital.

 Berlin (correct)

-Turin (Madrid)
+Turin (wrong, it's Madrid)

-Toronto (Ottowa)
+Toronto (wrong, it's Ottowa)

+As discussed in other posts, LLMs often make mistakes on knowledge based answers and there are several options to address i.e use a different model, create a chain thaat evaluations the type of question and routess the question to an appropriate model.
+For more on this, please see this post: URL TBD

-2nd let’s examine the results of the 'all-MiniLM-L6-v2 model.
+2nd, let’s examine the results of the 'all-MiniLM-L6-v2 model.

 The output of the code snippets provides the following information:

-Generated answers: The lines berlin, turin, and toronto represent the generated answers for the given input prompts: "What is the capital of Germany?", "What is the capital of Spain?", and "What is the capital of Canada?" respectively.
-These answers are produced by the local_llm_g_flan_t5_large model used in the HuggingFacePipeline.

 Indexing completion: The line "Indexing completed successfully" indicates that the process of indexing the documents from the specified directory (directory_path_) was completed without any errors.